-Although the Ascocentrum can tolerate colder temperatures, if you leave them exposed for longer periods of time, you can significantly impact how well they grow or flower.
-If they're exposed to temperatures below 50°F (10°C), it can stop your orchid from flowering for up to a year.
+Although the Ascocentrum can tolerate colder temperatures, if you leave them exposed for long periods of time, you can significantly impact how well they grow or flower.
+If they're exposed to temperatures below 50°F (10°C), they can stop flowering for up to a year.

 If you notice that your orchid's foliage is deep green, but it doesn't have any mottling, this could be a sign that it's not getting enough sunlight.
 You can supplement bright HID lights to stimulate your plant's growth.

 Water and Humidity

 Water your Ascocentrum daily, as they require high amounts of fast-draining water.
 If your orchid is potted in a hanging basket, water or mist it daily by soaking it, letting it dry for two or three minutes, and then soaking it again.

 If your orchid starts dropping its leaves, it needs more water.

 Ideally, humidity levels should be above 60%, but these orchids do very well in humidity levels up to 90% as long as they have good ventilation and airflow.
 Ideally, try to aim for a consistent humidity level of around 70%.

 During the spring and summer months while your orchid is growing, feed it weekly with a balanced fertilizer.
 In the fall and winter months, cut back on feeding to once every two weeks, and supplement a high pH fertilizer every fourth feeding.